elisa-amaral/Fashion-Model-Website-Prototype/README.md

 # Fashion Model Website Prototype

 This project is a prototype of fashion model website.
-It was coded in HTML and CSS with the purpose of showing that it's possible to create a simple but well designed website with essential HTML tags and basic CSS.
+The purpose of the project was to create a simple but well designed website with essential web elements and basic web styling.

 ## Screenshot